Whiteknight/Acquaintance/README.md

     // Disposes all subscriptions!
     subscriptions.Dispose();

+This is useful when you have multiple modules in your application and a module maintains several of its own subscriptions, which all need to be disposed when the module is disposed.

 ## Thread Safety

-Thread safety is handled by the subscriber or listener.
-When setting up a subscription or listener, there will be several options for specifying how those callbacks are invoked.
+Thread safety is handled by the subscriber, listener or participant.
+When building a subscription, listener or participant, there are options available to control how the message is received:

-    var token = messageBus.Subscribe(..., new SubscribeOptions {
+    var token = messageBus.Subscribe(b => b
-        ...
+        .WithChannelName("...")
+        .InvokeAction(...)
+        .Immediate()
     });
-    var token = messageBus.Listen(..., new ListenerOptions {
-        ...
-    });

 There are several options for scheduling delivery of an event or a request.
-If you don't care, you can either ignore the `options` parameter entirely, pass `null`, or use:

-    // The message will be handled wherever makes the most sense new SubscribeOptions {
-        DispatchType = DispatchThreadType.NoPreference
-    };
+1. `.Immediate()` executes the handler immediately in the current thread, which means the operation will block
+2. `.OnWorkerThread()` executes the handler on one of the managed worker threads
+3. `.OnThreadpoolThread()` executes the handler in the .Net threadpool
+4. '.OnThread(int)` dispatches the handler to the thread with the given thread Id

-When given `NoPreference`, Acquaintance will dispatch the event in a way that seems best.
+If no option is specified, Acquaintance will dispatch the handler in a way that makes the mose sense.

 ### Immediate Delivery

 Using immediate delivery, the message will be handled on the thread of the client.
 This is a blocking operation for the publisher or client.

-    new SubscribeOptions {
-        DispatchType = DispatchThreadType.Immediate
-    };
+This can be bad for several reasons:

+1. The operation will block until the handler has completed.
+2. It causes recursion on the call stack, which can grow large if there are many events to call in a row

+At the same time, this is the only option which is time-deterministic, so it is an excellent option for unit testing where you don't want all your tests to use a `ManualResetEvent` or similar tool to wait for results (and then get angry at the false-positives when your system is under load and your tests take longer than your timeout).

 ### Random Worker Thread